zcoder365/MySeriesofFortunateEvents/README.md

 # My Series of Fortunate Events
-a website that lets users write down something that happened to them every day, and they can rate it’s positivity.
+A website that lets users write down something that happened to them every day, and they can rate it’s positivity.